Tuesday, March 30, 2010

 The early scenes between Bancroft and Hoffman are such masterfully choreographed games of sexual cat and mouse (Hoffman’s comic discomfort compliments Bancroft’s droll assurance) that they are what most people recall.
 But my favorite scene in the entire film is the hotel room tryst that comes after Mrs. Robinson and Benjamin have been involved for some time.
 Benjamin is eager to take things to a more personal level while Mrs. Robinson is content to keep things strictly physical.

 As he badgers her to reveal details of her personal life, for the first time there is a power shift in the dynamic of this couple, and we get a glimpse into the sadness behind Mrs. Robinson’s cool exterior.
-Bancroft goes through a staggering array of emotions during this scene, sublimely conveying the heartbreaking regrets Mrs. Robinson keeps so well-hidden.
+Bancroft goes through a staggering array of emotions during this scene, sublimely conveying the heartbreaking regrets Mrs. Robinson keeps so well hidden.
 Bancroft has played many wonderful scenes in many films, but this remains my all-time favorite.

 In retrospect, it surprises me to think of how long it took me to see The Graduate.
-I was ten years old when it first came out, and, despite its "recommended for adults" rating, would certainly have sneaked in to see it were I interested.
+I was ten years old when it first came out, and despite its "recommended for adults" rating, I would certainly have sneaked in to see it were I interested.
 What I recall most are the newspaper ads that played up the graphic of the dopey schlub accosted by the shapely lady's limb.
 Seeing this, I was positive the film would be one of those smirky, smutty 60s sex comedies of the type I loathed (the result of too many TV reruns of Tony Curtis movies, I guess).
 Anyhow, when I finally saw it at a revival theater at age 20, I was pleasantly surprised at how smart it was and how hilarious I found Benjamin’s bemused stutterings in the face of Mrs. Robinson’s determined seduction.

 Those scenes still make me laugh, but I can’t say I enjoy the sequences without Anne Bancroft all that much.
 So, in a way, I guess Mrs. Robinson seduced me, too.